attachmentsme/developer-blog/quantified-site.md

 StatsD is a daemon that aggregates together statistical-events emitted from your applications.
 It can, in turn, output this data to Graphite, a tool for visualizing and manipulating graphs.

-Attachments.me performs a lot of operations asynchronously: uploading files to the cloud, thumbnailing images and documents, emailing users.
-We've developed a convention where, any jobs that are dispatched to a queue, are tracked with StatsD:
+Attachments.me performs many of operations asynchronously: uploading files to the cloud, thumbnailing images and documents, indexing email.
+We've developed a convention where, any jobs that we dispatch to a queue, are tracked with StatsD:

 * an event is emitted when the job is enqueued.
 * an event is emitted when the job is pulled off the queue for processing.